 Highland Galvanizers' story

 The re-coated steel has the same strength and safety properties as a new beam.
-During 2018, a series of re-galvanizing trials were conducted within the South East Trunk Road Network, proving that the re-galvanzing process can be considered an option for safety fence rehabilitation schemes for maintaining overall public perception for safety as well as existing standards.
+During 2018, a series of re-galvanizing trials were conducted within the South East Trunk Road Network, proving that the re-galvanising process can be considered an option for safety fence rehabilitation schemes for maintaining overall public perception of safety as well as existing standards.

-- Find an internal champion: Identify someone who is receptive to your idea in the organisation you need to reach.
-We found our champion at a key contractor to Transport Scotland who was able to give us an insight into how best to approach the decision-makers there.
+Find an internal champion: identify someone who is receptive to the new idea in the organisation you need to reach.
+Highland Galvanizers found their champion as a key contractor to Transport Scotland, who was able to give them an insight into how best to approach decision-makers.

-- Look at it from their perspective: What you and your prospective client think is the killer benefit, might not be the same.
-For example, while financial savings are always important, other benefits such as CO2 emission reductions could be the thing that currently drives their thinking.
+Consider the key benefits of the new idea from the other organisation’s perspective.
+For example, while financial savings are always important, other benefits such as CO2 emission reductions could be the aspect that drives their motivation and willingness to change.